cwalker226/Cangaroo/README.md

 * [Contributions](#contributions)

 ## About
-Cangaroo is a Food Bank inventory management system, created with Node/Express on a cloud hosted MySQL backend.
+Cangaroo is a Food Bank inventory management system, created with Node/Express on a MySQL backend.
 The front end is built with Handlebars templating and Bulma CSS, and email addresses used for registration are verified by a third party (currently supporting Verifalia).

 Register as a donor or a client.